Large Language Models for Cyber Security: A Systematic Literature Review: RQ1: What types of security tasks have been facilitated by LLM-based approaches?

 \textbf{Reverse engineering and binary analysis.}~Reverse engineering is the process of attempting to understand how existing artifacts work, whether for malicious purposes or defensive purposes, and it holds significant security implications.
 The capability of LLMs to recognize software functionality and extract important information enables them to perform certain reverse engineering steps~\cite{pearce2022reverse1}.
 For example, Xu et al.~\cite{xu2023reverse2} achieved recovery of variable names from binary files by propagating LLMs query results through multiple rounds.
+Techniques like GENNM further advance this by using generative LLMs with context-aware fine-tuning, preference optimization, and iterative inference to recover names from stripped binaries~\cite{reverse8}.
 Armengol-Estapé et al.~\cite{armengolestapé2024reverse4} combined type inference engines with LLMs to perform disassembly of executable files and generate program source code.
 LLMs can also be used to assist in binary program analysis.
 Sun et al.~\cite{reverse3} proposed DexBert for characterizing Android system binary bytecode.
 Pei et al.~\cite{pei2024reverse5} preserved the semantic symmetry of code based on group theory, resulting in their binary analysis framework SYMC demonstrating outstanding generalization and robustness in various binary analysis tasks.
 Song et al.~\cite{reverse6} utilized LLMs to address authorship analysis issues in software engineering, effectively applying them to real-world APT malicious software for organization-level verification.
-Some studies~\cite{Hu2024reverse7} apply LLMs to enhance the readability and usability of decompiler outputs, thereby assisting reverse engineers in better understanding binary files.
+Some studies~\cite{Hu2024reverse7, reverse9, reverse10} apply LLMs to enhance the readability and usability of decompiler outputs, including decompiling WebAssembly into higher-level languages like C/C++, thereby assisting reverse engineers in better understanding binary files.